 Selling, general and administrative expenses.
 Selling, general and administrative expenses for the year ended December 31, 2006 were \$215.7 million, an increase of \$14.3 million, or 7%, from \$201.4 million for the year ended December 31, 2005.
 Selling, general and administrative expenses were 23.6% of sales in 2006 compared to 22.2% of sales in 2005.
 The increase in selling, general and administrative expenses includes \$2.3 million of incremental stock compensation expense in the North American segment, related to our adoption of FAS No. 123R, Share Based Payment, on January 1, 2006.
-FAS No. 123R requires the recognition of compensation expense for the estimated fair value of stock option grants and immediate expense recognition for restricted stock awards and stock option grants made to officers, key management employees, and directors in 2006.
+FAS No. 123R requires the recognition of compensation expense for the estimated fair value of stock option grants and immediate expense recognition for restricted stock awards and stock options that are granted to participants who are eligible for retirement.
+The incremental stock compensation expense related to restricted stock awards and stock option grants made to officers, key management employees, and non-employee directors in 2006.
 The fair value of the 2006 stock option grants and restricted stock awards was \$4.9 million, of which \$2.8 million was expensed during the year ended December 31, 2006.
-The remaining \$2.1 million of fair value will generally be expensed over the remainder of the three year vesting periods.
 Excluding the incremental stock compensation expense, selling, general and administrative expenses in North America were down \$0.8 million, reflecting the absence of depreciation expense in 2006 on computer systems that were fully depreciated during the fourth quarter of 2005, partially offset by higher selling and administrative expenses.
-Local currency selling, general and administrative expenses in the European and International segments was primarily due to additional selling expenses associated with generating and supporting higher sales and currency exchange rate effects, when stated in U.S. dollars.
+Local currency selling, general and administrative expenses in the European and International segments were up \$12.2 million, including a \$4.9 million increase in South Africa, related to the January 2006 acquisition of Select PPE.
+The remainder of the selling, general and administrative expense increase in the European and International segments was primarily due to additional selling expenses associated with generating and supporting higher sales and currency exchange rate effects, when stated i

 Research and development expenses.
 Research and development expenses were \$26.0 million for the year ended December 31, 2006, an increase of \$4.1 million, or 19%, from \$21.9 million for the year ended December 31, 2005.
-Higher research and development expenses during the year ended December 31, 2006 occurred in North America and reflect our continued focus on developing innovative new products.
+Higher research and development expenses during the year ended December 31, 2006 occurred in North America.